phonetworks/pho-server-rest/README.md

 # Pho-Server-REST

-An event-driven non-blocking REST API for the Pho Kernel.
+An event-driven non-blocking REST API for the Phở Kernel.

 Pho-Server-Rest does not rely on a third party HTTP Server such as [NGINX](https://nginx.org/en/) or [Apache HTTPD](https://httpd.apache.org/).
 But it is recommended that you run it behind a proxy server for static assets and caching.